KabsiMontassar/VoiceFlow/README.md

 ## Overview

-VoiceFlow is a real-time communication platform that combines instant messaging with WebRTC-powered voice chat.
+Valero is a real-time communication platform that combines instant messaging with WebRTC-powered voice chat.
 Designed for scalability and performance, it supports multiple concurrent rooms with real-time presence tracking, typing indicators, and peer-to-peer voice connections.

 ### Key Highlights